Updated: Jul 30

 In the last few years more people have come to our clinic looking for ways to reduce their pain or anxiety even though they are in a difficult place that makes every day a challenge, they would prefer not to take medication, such as painkillers or antidepressants on a permanent basis.
 Some of you do not even want to start taking medication for your pain, hoping to find other solutions using complementary medicine, often fearful of side effects of medication or becoming reliant.

-There may be reasons that over the past ten years this attitude towards medications has grown, but as I have only a small sample of the population, due to being a private practice and dealing with people who already are thinking carefully about their health and wellbeing, prompted me to investigate this movement towards a reluctance to take medicine on a regular basis.
+There may be reasons that over the past ten years this attitude towards medications has increased, but as I have only a small sample of the population, due to being a private practice and dealing with people who already are thinking carefully about their health and wellbeing, prompted me to investigate this movement towards a reluctance to take medications on a regular basis.

 Is their attitude justified?